-Irvine's first General Plan was adopted in December, 1973.
-That plan reflected three options for long-term development: a low intensity, medium intensity and high intensity development plan.
+Irvine's first General Plan was adopted in December 1973.
+The plan reflected three options for long-term development: a low intensity, medium intensity, and high intensity development plan.

-In 1977, General Plan Amendment 4 constituted the first major amendment to the General Plan.
-This change converted the three land use options to a single land use (medium intensity) plan.

-In 1989, General Plan Amendment 16 comprehensively addressed the City's needs for open space and incorporated a program to preserve approximately one-third of the City and sphere of influence, as open space.
+In 1977, the first major amendment was made to the General Plan.
+Specifically, this change converted the three land use options to a single land use (medium intensity) plan.
+In 1989, a General Plan Update was adopted to comprehensively addressed the City's needs for open space and incorporated a program to preserve approximately one-third of the City and sphere of influence, as open space.